jtwwang/hanabi/README.md

-sudo apt-get install python-pip  # if you don't already have pip pip install cffi                 # if you don't already have cffi pip install sklearn              # if you don't already have sklearn cmake . make python custom_rl.py              # Runs RL episodes
+sudo apt-get install python-pip  # if you don't already have pip pip install cffi                 # if you don't already have cffi pip install sklearn              # if you don't already have sklearn pip install tensorflow           # if you don't already have tensorflow cmake . make python custom_rl.py              # Runs RL episodes